Moving toward best practice when using propensity score weighting in survey observational studies: Methods for incorporating survey weights into propensity score weighting

 \subsection{Definitions and assumptions}

-In this section, we establish our study framework starting with the setup of finite sample and population under the context of survey observational data.
-Consider a finite sample of size \(n\) selected from a superpopulation of size \(N\).
+Consider a finite sample of size \(n\) selected from a original population of size \(N\).
 Each individual in the sample is indexed by $i$, where $i = 1,\dots, n$.
-Assuming a $p$-dimensional vector for baseline covariates for each individual \(\mathbf{X}_i\) that includes observed pretreatment variables, and a binary exposure variable \(Z_i = z\) that indicates treatment (\(z = 1\)) or control (\(z = 0\)) group affiliation.
-Under the Stable Unit Treatment Value Assumption (SUTVA), the potential outcomes \(Y_i(z)\) for \(z \in \{0, 1\}\) are well-defined with no interference between population units where the observed outcome for each individual in the sample is \(Y_i = Z_i Y_i(1) + (1 - Z_i) Y_i(0)\).
-For estimating population effects using our sample, we define the survey indicator \(S_i\) where \(S_i = 1\) denotes selected to the sample and \(S_i = 0\) denotes unselected to the sample.
-We assume selection positivity such that every individual in the superpopulation has a non-zero probability of selection, \(0 < p_{i} = p(\mathbf{x}_i) = P(S_i=1 \mid \mathbf{X}_i=\mathbf{x}_i) < 1\).
+We consider a $p$-dimensional vector for pre-treatment covariates for each individual \(\mathbf{X}_i\), and a binary exposure variable \(Z_i = z\) that indicates treatment (\(z = 1\)) or control (\(z = 0\)) group affiliation.
+Under the Stable Unit Treatment Value Assumption (SUTVA), the potential outcomes \(Y_i(z)\) for \(z \in \{0, 1\}\) are assumed to be well-defined, and the observed outcome for each individual is \(Y_i = Z_i Y_i(1) + (1 - Z_i) Y_i(0)\).
+For estimating population effects using our sample, we define the survey indicator \(S_i\) where \(S_i = 1\) denotes selection into the sample and \(S_i = 0\) otherwise.
+Following Salerno et al.,\cite{salerno2025whatsweight} we distinguish two sampling regimes based on when sampling occurs relative to treatment assignment.
+In a \emph{retrospective} design, sampling occurs after treatment has been assigned in the population, and the sampling mechanism may depend on both treatment status and covariates.
+This yields treatment-specific sampling probabilities